SvetLuna-Lab/Cryogenic-Fuel-Tank-Design/src/README.md

 compare_materials.py

 Compares two material options for the same geometry and insulation:

 baseline Al–Li 2195 tank,

 conceptual CFRP + liner tank.

-For each configuration it computes:
+For each configuration, it computes:

 shell mass [kg],